RavingSmurfGB/wow-startup/README.md

-# wow-statrup
+# wow-startup
- The following repo is how to start wow client and maybe server
+ The following repo is how to automatically enter credentials into the classic 2.5.3 client

 This project does store credentials in plain text for now - use this if security is not your priority